-In the United States alone, nearly 300 million turkeys are killed yearly for meat.
+In the United States alone, approximately 250 million turkeys are killed yearly for meat.
 These birds rarely live past the age of five months, and never see beyond the cages of factory farms.

-Most turkeys raised for meat are selectively bred, a process perfected over many generations to produce the most meat on a bird in the shortest period of time, using the least amount of feed necessary.
+Most turkeys raised for meat are selectively bred, a process perfected over many generations to produce the most meat on a bird in the shortest period of time and using the least amount of feed necessary.
 Turkeys have been domesticated since at least the early 17th century in North America.
 For many years, turkey farmers bred their own small-breasted turkeys.
-In the last half century, however, the breeding industry has become so highly concentrated that almost 90 percent of all the turkeys in the world are heavy-breasted varieties supplied by only three primary breeding companies.
-This control allows for breeders to hatch turkeys with only the desired genetic traits, the most popular of these traits being fast growth.
+In the last half century, however, the breeding industry has become so integrated and intensified that almost 90 percent of all the turkeys in the world are heavy-breasted varieties supplied by only three primary breeding companies.
+This control allows for breeders to hatch turkeys with only the desired genetic traits, the most important of which is fast growth.

 If a human baby grew at the same rate as modern turkeys, it would weigh 1,500 pounds by the age of 18 weeks.
-This abnormal weight and size leads to numerous welfare problems.
-Many turkeys suffer from abnormal gait, as well as from hip lesions and skeletal disease.
-While the meat content of turkeys has increased, their bone structures have not, and the birds often have problems standing.
+Similar to the welfare issues that exist in the chicken and egg industries, the abnormal weight and size of turkeys leads to numerous welfare problems.
+Many turkeys suffer from abnormal gait, hip lesions, and skeletal disease.
+While the meat content of turkeys has increased over the years, their bone structures have not, and the birds often have problems standing.
 These leg disorders cause turkeys to spend most of their lives lying down, where they contract other lesions, blisters and burns.
 The more deformed turkeys also have a high risk of being trampled to death by the other turkeys still able to walk.
 Fast growth has consequences even beyond bone disorders, including lowered immune performance, muscle disease, ascites, hemorrhaging, heart disease, and aortic rupture.

 Some turkeys are born to be “breeders,” kept alive longer but subjected to the same abuses and genetic manipulations as those raised for meat.
-Each year in the United States, nearly 4 million turkeys are used as breeders.
 Like their offspring, breeder turkeys have been selectively bred for fast growth, and consequently suffer from similar skeletal disorders and heart diseases.
 If fed unrestricted diets, few of these turkeys would survive to sexual maturity.
 Therefore, turkey breeders are given as little as half the amount of food they would eat if they were raised for meat.
-Even still, the male turkeys develop such large breast muscles that natural mating is physically impossible, and turkeys are bred solely through artificial insemination.
+Even still, the male turkeys develop such large breast muscles that natural mating is physically impossible.
+All turkeys are bred solely through artificial insemination in modern turkey production.
 While breeders do get to live longer than five months, that added time is tortured and painful.

 The environment created by grower houses is detrimental to the physical well-being of turkeys.
 The confinement of large amounts of turkeys in inadequate space results in the rapid deterioration of air quality within the sheds.
 Turkey excrement accumulates quickly on the floors, and as bacteria break down the litter, the air becomes polluted with ammonia, dust, and fungal spores.
 High ammonia levels can cause painful skin conditions, respiratory problems, pulmonary congestion, swelling, hemorrhage, and blindness.
 During winter, when the ventilators are closed to conserve heat, ammonia levels may reach 200 parts per million; healthy ammonia levels should never surpass 20 parts per million.

 Sometimes, the psychological stress of living in grower houses is more damaging than disease.
-The unnatural environment forces turkeys into a vicious cycle; literally living on top of one another, the turkeys become increasingly aggressive.
-To curb the consequences of this increased aggression, farmers perform more surgeries, which only results in increasing the stress.
+The unnatural environment forces turkeys into a vicious cycle.
+Turkeys become increasingly aggressive living in such close quarters; to curb the consequences of this increased aggression, farmers perform more surgeries, resulting in increased stress.